morrys/wora/packages/offline-first/README.md

 * finish: function that is called once the request queue has been processed.

 * manualExecution: if set to true, requests in the queue are no longer performed automatically as soon as you go back online. invoke manually: `offlineFirst.process();`

+* onPublish: function that is called before saving the mutation in the store

 * onComplete: function that is called once the request has been successfully completed.
 Only if the function returns the value true, the request is deleted from the queue.